 Students who wish to conduct research or participate in a project in connection with, or in addition to and separately from, the options described before can use CSE 593: Independent Study.
 This requires advance concurrence of a faculty member supervising the research/project.
-The student then registers for the section of CSE 593 that corresponds to that faculty.
+The student can then register for the section of CSE 593 that corresponds to that faculty member.